MPLS Developing Learning and Teaching Programme

 - Write a teaching portfolio demonstrating that these objectives have been achieved

-Postdoctoral researcher and DPhil students engaged in teaching who would like to learn more about learning and teaching in the sciences.
+DPhil students and Research Staff engaged in teaching who would like to learn more about learning and teaching in the sciences.

 To participate in the programme you need to: